 Like any service, patients are naturally interested in the cost of their facelift in Pittsburgh.
-There are various sources information on how much a facelift cost.
+There are various sources of information on how much a facelift can cost.
 You’ll find that these costs can vary around the country and in Pittsburgh.
-According to the American Society of Plastic Surgeons, the average cost of a facelift in 2016 was $7,048.
-This does not include anesthesia, operating expenses, pre-/post-operation expenses, or any other additional expenses.
-Total costs averaged between $6,000 and $15,000.
-If the procedure is extended with a neck lift or other upper face adjustments, such as blepharoplasty, browlift, or fat transfer, final costs may be more. www.realself.com also compiles information about facelift costs.
-This site suggests that the average cost of a facelift is $12,025.
-Dr. Leong will quote a definite cost for your facelift or face-neck lift at the end of your consultation.
-This price will include all anesthesia and operating room costs.
+The cost of a full facelift in Pittsburgh, which typically includes rejuvenation of the neck, ranges between $12,000 and $22,0000.
+Dr. Leong will quote a definite price for your facelift or face-neck lift at the end of your consultation.
+This price will include all anesthesia and operating room fees.
 As you might expect, each patient’s surgery is highly unique and Dr. Leong must examine your anatomy and review your goals before a quote can be provided.

 Is it Safe to Smoke after my Facelift?